zteoh/choretracker-react-starter/README.md

 # Part 1: Setup and Installation #

 1. Clone starter code `git clone https://github.com/zteoh/choretracker-react-starter.git`

-2. In your gemfile, add: `gem 'react-rails'` and `gem 'webpacker'`
+2. In your gemfile, add: `gem 'react-rails'` and `gem 'webpacker'` to the end of the file, not in any specific group

 3. Run
     ```
     bundle install
     rails webpacker:install
     rails webpacker:install:react
     rails generate react:install
     ```